Welcome to the

 We are over the moon!
 Celebrating the very successful defence of Dr Elena Kolodzeiski!
 Extremely grateful for having you in the group over the past years!

-Elena´s Paper was just accepted in J. Chem.
-Theory Comput.:
+Elena´s Paper was just accepted in

 "Dynamic Network of Intermolecular Interactions in Metal-Organic Frameworks functionalized by Molecular Machines"